 Substance abuse leads to addiction which is a mental illness.
 The nature of mental disorders entails that each one feeds off of any other, trading short-term, artificial relief for further deteriorating mental health over the long-term.

 The more that patients self-medicate as their sole method of treatment, the less likely they are to ever pursue professional help – the only healthy and effective way to treat mental conditions for good.

 If you or someone you know is abusing drugs or alcohol in an attempt to self-medicate a mental disorder, Unity Behavioral Health can help.
-We are a comprehensive recovery center located in scenic North Palm Beach, FL, specializing in the treatment of drug and alcohol dependence, mental illness and dual diagnosis.
-Call us today at 561-708-5295 to learn more.
+We are a comprehensive recovery center located in scenic North Palm Beach, FL, specializing in the treatment of drug and alcohol dependence, mental illness, and dual diagnosis.
+Contact us here to learn more.

 Speak to one of our experienced and caring representatives at Unity Behavioral Health to learn about how our rehab programs can help your loved one defeat addiction.